In key step for potential late-November ungrounding of Boeing’s 737 MAX, FAA details minimum pilot training

 The publication of the training details follows an evaluation of the proposed pilot training that the FAA conducted in London jointly with the civil aviation authorities of Brazil, Canada and the European Union.

-The review by the FAA and the three international regulators — a panel known as the Joint Operational Evaluation Board (JOEB) — added some refinements to the language in one non-normal checklist.
+The review by the FAA and the three international regulators — a panel known as the Joint Operational Evaluation Board — added some refinements to the language in one non-normal checklist.
 This relates to the procedure a pilot must follow if a warning pops up indicating that the airspeed figure shown on the instrument panel could be faulty.

 The draft training recommendation document is posted on the FAA website.